ABBREVIATED SCHEDULE - A work schedule of more than 20 but less than 40 hours per week.

 CONTINUOUS SERVICE DATE - The most recent date of hire used to determine certain benefits including paid time off, vacation accrual rates, seniority status, and eligibility for certain programs.

 DIRECT DEPOSIT - An agreement for staff pay to be directly deposited into a bank or credit union account.

 DISPUTE RESOLUTION PROCESS - A process and procedure used for the fair, orderly, and prompt resolution of policy disputes.

 DUKE - An umbrella term referring to the entire Duke community that includes Duke University and Duke University Health System.

 ENTITY OR DEPARTMENT HUMAN RESOURCES REPRESENTATIVE - The primary Human Resources administrator for the entity, school, or department.

-EQUAL OPPORTUNITY/AFFIRMATIVE ACTION - A policy of affirmative action for equal opportunity in employment without regard to age, color, disability, genetic information, gender, gender expression, gender identity, national origin, race, religion, sexual orientation, or veteran status.
+EQUAL OPPORTUNITY/AFFIRMATIVE ACTION - A policy of affirmative action for equal opportunity in employment without regard to an individual's age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.
 This policy applies to all personnel actions - including compensation, benefits, transfers, promotions, layoffs, recalls, demotions, and terminations.
 It also pertains to Duke-sponsored training programs - including social, educational assistance, and recreational programs and the use of Duke facilities.